Dr. Charles Coleman

 Dr. Stephanie Cleveland

 Dr. Stephanie Cleveland graduated from Oregon State University College of Veterinary Medicine in 2015 with a commitment to improve the quality of life of her patients and clients as well as strengthening the human-animal-bond.
-She uses a mixture of traditional and progressive methods to diagnose and treat dogs and cats, and is interested in pursuing training in acupuncture and chiropractic medicine.
+She uses a mixture of traditional and progressive methods to diagnose and treat dogs and cats.
+She is an Animal Chiropractor, certified by the American Veterinary Chiropractic Association and hopes to also learn more about veterinary acupuncture.
 In her off hours, Dr. Cleveland often enjoys anything from exploring the many nooks and crannies of the world to spending an evening creating new food dishes with friends and family.
 Whether climbing a rock face, spaying a dog, managing a diabetic cat, or striving for the perfect cheesecake crust, she is dedicated to bringing happiness to those around her and she can’t wait to meet you and your best friend.

 Dr. Kristin Kontogianis